bayesduality/workshop/_pages/program.md

 # Program

 The workshop will be held in-person from June 15 - 27 at both the <a href= "https://aip.riken.jp/access/">RIKEN AIP office in Nihombashi</a> and at <a href= "https://izusan.zen-hd.co.jp/access/">Izusan Learning Center</a>.
-Below is the outline of the workshop.
+Below is the tentative outline of the workshop.
 All times are in Japan Standard Time (JST).

 | Time          | Item              | Speaker           |
 |---------------|-------------------|-------------------|